fabianpoels/ul-address-search/README.md

 - API: runs as a built Node.js server
 - frontend: is built and then deployed as a static website

 Using [Render](https://render.com) for this was quite straightforward, as it integrates well with GitHub (thus there is no explicit CD configuration present in the project codebase).
+Even the free tier offers access to the logs and some basic monitoring.
+For a true production-ready application, more extensive monitoring and alerting would be beneficial.